This new eco-modulation related to the recyclability of Clothing, Household Linen, and Footwear (CHF) establishes two types of penalties:

 -

-Step 1: Pre-declaration of relevant products in 2025:
+Step 1: Pre-registration of relevant products in year N:

 - Complete the usual form dedicated to eco-modulations.